 Another story came from a woman who came for a simple “blood pressure check” and ended up being rushed to the hospital.
 During her visit the nurse identified stroke factors and quickly determined that something was very wrong.
 Because of this immediate action, the impact of a beginning stroke was significantly diminished.

-The Valley Breast Wellness Initiative provides free screening mammograms to women in the greater Valley area regardless of their ability to pay.
+The Valley Breast Wellness Initiative provides free screening mammograms and assistance for diagnostic testing to women in the greater Valley area regardless of their ability to pay.
 The Community Outreach department and Valley Parish Nurses maintain a presence in neighborhoods, businesses, churches, health clubs, etc., in the greater Valley area, providing outreach and education to all women about the importance of breast wellness and early detection.
-The encourage women to get a mammogram and help navigate patients through the local healthcare system, working in tandem with partnering organizations, including the Cornell Scott Hill Health Center in Ansonia, Planned Parenthood in Shelton and the Hewitt Center for Breast Wellness at Griffin Hospital in Derby.
+The Nurse Navigator encourage women to get a mammogram and help navigate patients through the local healthcare system, working in tandem with the Hewitt Center for Breast Wellness at Griffin Hospital.

 In some cases, an abnormality was discovered after a breast screening.
 These women were able to receive additional testing and in a couple of rare cases, treatment which helped save their lives.

 The Community Outreach Director, Daun Barrett and the Director of Radiology, Christine Cooper oversee this initiative.